Southern Airways Logo

 1966 – 1973

 The visual design of Southern Airways’ aircraft is notable for its vivid blue and orange stripes that merge, creating an impressive fuselage design.
 These colors serve both decorative purposes and carry symbolism and functionality.
 The dominant blue in the design evokes the vast expanses of the sky, which is the natural environment for any aircraft.
-Orange adds warmth and comfort, crucial for passenger comfort during flights.
+Orange adds warmth and comfort, which is crucial for passenger comfort during flights.

 The aircraft’s wings are adorned with thin lines bearing the airline’s name—Southern Airways.
 The distribution of letters on both sides of the fuselage ensures visual balance, symbolically emphasizing the aircraft’s stability and reliability.
 This design decision makes the airliner appear harmonious and stylish, highlighting its readiness for long and safe flights.